RyanDeleurme/PowerShell_Toolbelt/Stapler/readme.md

 # Stapler
 Stapler is a tool that helps daily automation checks, initial server deployment checks, and troubleshooting tool.
+You do not need to have every section in your template file, the script will skip over sections that are not in the ini file.
 Read Stapler1.1_template.ini on how to use Stapler, or see below on how to format the ini file and what you can do.

 ```ini
 ; Stapler 1.0